jaza-syed/jaza-syed/README.md

 ### Hi there 👋

-- I'm a Software Engineer and ML researcher interested in applications for creative industries, especially audio.
+- I'm a Software Engineer and ML researcher interested in applications for creative industries, especially audio

+- I'm currently working as a Research Assistant at the Centre for Digital Music at Queen Mary University of London

 - My personal website is https://jaza.xyz